sara-nl/htdpdocs/source/Pages/how_to_contribute/style_guidelines.rst

 Style guidelines
 ****************

-This page provides some style guidelines for the HT-platform documentation.
+This page provides some style guidelines for Spider documentation.

 =======
 General